Unveiling Overlooked Performance Variance in Serverless Computing: Related Work

-Existing studies have focused on analyzing performance variance for different domains.
-For example, Maricq~\textit{et al.}~\cite{maricq2018taming} conducted a study on the performance variance of hardware, where they analyzed collected data to demystify the quantities of variance.
-Uta~\textit{et al.}~\cite{uta2020big} investigated the performance variance of networks when executing big data workloads, aiming to understand their impact on performance reproducibility.
-Additionally, Georges~\textit{et al.}~\cite{georges2007statistically} presented a survey of Java performance evaluation methodologies.
-Although the significance of performance variance has been acknowledged by various communities, the serverless computing community still lacks awareness of the variance of serverless function performance.
-In the context of serverless computing, the underlying environments are complex and highly dynamic.
-However, the magnitude of performance variance and performance characteristics in the new programming model - serverless functions, remain unclear.
-While it is true that many practitioners and researchers may also have their suspicions about the performance variance of serverless computing, there is no scientific measurement of the effect size of it.
-In this paper, we provide an empirical study to properly measure and understand the magnitude of the problem.
+Although the significance of performance variance has been acknowledged, current serverless computing research still frequently overlooks this well-known problem.
+Moreover, the magnitude of performance variance in the new programming model - serverless functions, remains unclear.
+While it is true that many practitioners and researchers may have been apprehensive about the performance variance of serverless computing, there has not been solid scientific evidence of the magnitude of such an issue thus far.
+In this paper, we provide a comprehensive study to shed light on the oversight of performance variance in previous serverless computing research work and characterize the magnitude of this variance, emphasizing the significant consequences of disregarding this crucial aspect.
 Without this, all we are left with is a ``belief'' rather than quantitative scientific evidence.